aledmorris/pex_data_collector/README.md

 #### Variables in .env file
 - ```docker run --env-file .env -v ./data:/app/data aledmorris/pex_data_collector:latest```

-### Logging
-The script writes to the log file to indicate what is happening once triggered.
-The log filename is ```data_collector.log``` and is written to the data folder along with the retrieved CSV data.

 ## Disclaimer
 Please be aware of the following.